Robert J. Herbold

 Herbold’s experiences at Microsoft and Procter & Gamble were the basis of an article he published in the Harvard Business Review in 2002 entitled “Inside Microsoft: Balancing Discipline and Creativity.”
 In 2004 he authored a book published by Random House titled The Fiefdom Syndrome; The Turf Battles that Undermine Careers and Companies – and How to Overcome Them.
 His second book was published in 2007 by McGraw Hill titled: Seduced by Success; How the Best Companies Survive the 9 Traps of Winning.
 In 2011 his third book was published by John Wiley & Sons titled What’s Holding You Back?
 Ten Bold Steps that Define Gutsy Leaders.

-He has endowed two chairs at Case Western Reserve University: the Robert J. Herbold Professor of Informatics and Analytics and the Robert J. Herbold Professor of Biomedical Engineering, both in the Case School of Engineering.
-He has also endowed the Robert J. Herbold Professor of Entrepreneurship at the University of Washington and funded the Herbold Computational Biology Program at the Hutchison Cancer Research Center.
+He has endowed two chairs at Case Western Reserve University: the Robert J. Herbold Professor of Biomedical Engineering in the Case School of Engineering and the Robert J. Herbold Professor of Transformational Teaching in the Case School of Engineering.
+He has also endowed the Robert J. Herbold Professor of Strategy at the University of Washington and funded the Herbold Computational Biology Program at the Hutchison Cancer Research Center.

 Herbold has a Bachelor of Science in mathematics from the University of Cincinnati and both a master’s degree in mathematics and a Ph.D. in computer science from Case Western Reserve University.
-He has received honorary doctorate degrees from the University of Cincinnati and the Thunderbird School of Global Management.
-He lectures in the executive education area at institutions such as Thunderbird, the University of Washington, and INSEAD Graduate Business School.
+He has received honorary doctorate degrees from the Case Western Reserve University, the University of Cincinnati and the Thunderbird School of Global Management.